NadiDami/CrowdHailer.github.io/_drafts/ddd/value-objects.md

 And

 - [Typetanic](https://github.com/CrowdHailer/typtanic)
-  My repository of value objects that I have found do cross between projects.
+  My repository of value objects that I have found  cross between projects.